Nolan Gorman Preview, Player Props: Cardinals vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff ranks seventh in MLB with a collective 9.1 strikeouts per nine innings.
+- The pitching staff for the Orioles has a collective nine K/9, which ranks 11th in MLB.

-- The Orioles' 4.04 team ERA ranks 12th among all league pitching staffs.
+- The Orioles have a 4.05 team ERA that ranks 11th among all league pitching staffs.

-- Orioles pitchers combine to surrender 160 home runs (1.1 per game), the 10th-fewest in baseball.
+- Orioles pitchers combine to give up the ninth-fewest home runs in baseball (160 total, 1.1 per game).

+- Means starts for the first time this season for the Orioles.

+- The 30-year-old southpaw last appeared Wednesday, April 13 against the Milwaukee Brewers, when he started and went four innings.

 © 2023 Data Skrive.
 All rights reserved.